livekit/client-sdk-react-native/README.md

 - A microphone indicator can be displayed, depending on the platform.

 If you're leveraging LiveKit primarily for media playback, you have the option to reconfigure the audio session to better suit media playback.
 Here's how:

-Note: iOS audio session customization is in development, and will be documented here when released.

 ```js
 useEffect(() => {